elena-krismer/Project_FASTQtrimmer/Report/Report.md

 The final outputfile should only contain reads with a defined maximum of unknown bases, minimum average quality and minimum lenght of the sequence.
 The sequence/quality line must therefore meet all three criteria.
 When the filters are passed the four positions of the read will are called and written into the ouputfile, else the read is counted as 'filtered' for the summaryfile.

 In addition for filtering and trimming the quality score has to be adjusted to the determined Phred scale.

-The program is based on two trimming steps.The first one remove a user-defined number of nucleotides at 3' and 5' sense, according to a phred value (P= *default= 20*), the second step sum the quality of each base  then is divided by the length sequence keep the one with the P value:

 To not overwhelm the user with to many options, the trimming and quality parameters are optional.